ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-06-16-Webverslabs-Challenge-Rill-XSS.md

 ## Solution :

-We've completed too many XSS challenges so i will just speedrun this one a bit :)

 <img width="1664" height="858" alt="image" src="https://github.com/user-attachments/assets/c66b3f5a-ca16-49c7-91da-8e94ec7b2545" />

 As usual, we navigate the app, check different endpoints , check Burp's History to try and get a better understanding on how the app behaves.